brookefelsheim/bios-611-project/README.md

 **Clean all derived data**

-To clean all of the derived datasets and figures from your repository, run the following command in your terminal:
+To clean all of the derived files (datasets, figures, logs) from your repository, run the following command in your terminal:
 ```
 make clean
 ```
-This will permanently delete all derived datasets and figures you've generated.
+This will permanently delete all derived data that is not the source data.